umass-compsci-220/umass-compsci-220.github.io/materials/tutorials/assignments/fetching-and-web-apis.md

 This function should take in a query string and return a `Promise` that fulfils with the first geo-coordinate result.
 If the `ok` property of the returned [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) object is false, it should reject with an `Error` with the `statusText` property of [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) as its error message.
 The above interface tells you what the object looks like (note that interfaces are a feature of TypeScript and are not in JavaScript).

 Use the following API, <https://220.maxkuechen.com/geoCoord/search?q=query+goes+here>, to retrieve your results.
-The base URL should be `"https://220.maxkuechen.com"` and there should be one URL search parameter `"q"` for the query.
+The base URL should be `"https://220.maxkuechen.com"` and there should be one URL search parameter `q` for the query.
 This API returns an array of objects containing a `lon`, `lat`, and `importances` field.

 See the [getting started section on queries](#urls-and-parameters) if you are confused.
 Use the [`Number.parseFloat`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/parseFloat) function to convert to a number if needed.